cmprmsd/Overleaf-Image-Helper/README.md

 Overleaf currently does allow you to upload images only with their upload button.

 The purpose of this project is to provide a convenient way to insert images into Overleaf without menus by just using `ctrl+v`.
-I wrote this as Tampermonkey script for Chrome/Chromium.
-The script will create an asset folder in your root folder and reference images in as LaTeX figures with captions, which you can directly edit after pasting the image.
+I wrote this as Tampermonkey script for Chrome/Chromium and Firefox.
+The script will create an asset folder in your project root folder and reference images in as LaTeX figures with captions, which you can directly edit after pasting the image.

 ## Demo
 ![demo](paste-from-clipboard.gif)